bazybones/finofo_fe/README.md

 1. **Data Fetching**
   - Due to CORS issues with the provided API endpoint, I hosted a mock version on mockapi.io with the same data to ensure functionality across both local and deployed environments.
   - Endpoint: https://66de3f43de4426916ee0b58f.mockapi.io/api/fruits
-  - Fetching Library: Using axios and inbuilt state management, I've worked with Redux Toolkit and Tanstack Query for larger apps in past.
+  - Fetching Library: Used axios and inbuilt state management for this project, however, I've worked with Redux Toolkit and Tanstack Query for larger apps for state management and api integration in past.

 2. **Layout**
    - The page should was divided into two sections: